AJ-ANUJ/Fibonacci-Numbers-Generator/README.md

 # Documentation

-This web app for generating the first n Fibonacci numbers has been build by using Django framework for backend and relational database and React.js for frontend development.
+This web app for generating the first n Fibonacci numbers has been build by using Django framework for backend, relational database and React.js for frontend development.

-This design decision is taken to maintain separation of concerns.
+This design decision is taken to maintain **separation of concerns**.

 >**Note**: 0 is being considered as the first fibonacci number.

-The folder structure is as follows:
+The directory structure is as follows:

 .
 ├── README.md

+├── cz-biohub-env

 ├── first_n_fib_nums

 └── frontend_fib_nums

 first_n_fib_nums directory contains the codebase for the backend of the web app.